RPRO: Ranked Preference Reinforcement Optimization for Enhancing Medical QA and Diagnostic Reasoning: Experiments

 \textbf{Reasoning Results from PubMedQA and MedQA-USMLE Tasks.} The reasoning examples shown in Table~\ref{table:reasoning} in Appendix~\ref{appendix:reasoning_examples} provide representative cases generated by our model using the proposed prompt templates.
-These examples demonstrate how our approach enables structured, interpretable, and domain-specific reasoning across both biomedical and clinical question answering tasks.
+In PubMedQA, the model explicitly decomposes the question, incorporates relevant biomedical background knowledge, and connects evidence to the final answer, reflecting a literature-grounded reasoning pattern.
+In MedQA-USMLE, the reasoning traces follow a clinical workflow, including case summarization, identification of key findings, differential diagnosis, and treatment selection, demonstrating the model's ability to mimic expert diagnostic procedures.
+Across both tasks, the generated reasoning showcases coherent multi-step inference, consistent structure, and appropriate use of domain knowledge.
+Together, these examples show that our approach yields structured and interpretable reasoning that is well aligned with expert biomedical and clinical decision-making, offering qualitative evidence of the model’s improved reasoning quality.